Refereum Trading Up 2.1% Over Last 7 Days (RFR)

-Refereum (CURRENCY:RFR) traded up 2% against the dollar during the 1 day period ending at 18:00 PM Eastern on September 14th.
-Over the last week, Refereum has traded up 2.1% against the dollar.
-Refereum has a total market capitalization of $72.92 million and $5.36 million worth of Refereum was traded on exchanges in the last 24 hours.
-One Refereum coin can currently be bought for about $0.0146 or 0.00000031 BTC on major cryptocurrency exchanges.
+Refereum (CURRENCY:RFR) traded 2% higher against the U.S. dollar during the 24-hour period ending at 18:00 PM E.T. on September 14th.
+One Refereum coin can now be purchased for approximately $0.0146 or 0.00000031 BTC on popular exchanges.
+Refereum has a market cap of $72.92 million and approximately $5.36 million worth of Refereum was traded on exchanges in the last day.
+In the last seven days, Refereum has traded 2.1% higher against the U.S. dollar.

 - Polygon (MATIC) traded up 3.6% against the dollar and now trades at $1.30 or 0.00002776 BTC.